Jan-Stepien/flutter-journal/README.md

 First lets start with simple flow allowing us to use core functionality which is rate the beer!
 Quick youtube crash course of Figma and we are right in!

-First day, was just setup of environment, firebase and Google authentication, single button to log in with Google, and navigation to home page.
-Some time now to cleanup and keep the user object in user bloc.

 [Beer app figma project](https://www.figma.com/file/dW2sEj8mjibg5ZyoM04lgp/Beer-Team-App?node-id=0%3A1)

 It ain't pretty, but not gonna spend more time on it.
 Will ask a friend of mine who is learning UI/UX designing, but will see if he finds some time for me.

+###Day1
+Just setup of environment, firebase and Google authentication, single button to log in with Google, and navigation to home page.
+Some time now to cleanup and keep the user object in user bloc.